-- understand the lives and modes of thought of both individuals and peoples in contexts very different to those with whom you have previously been familiar - know the main arguments surrounding the origins of both modern humans and the institutions that characterise their lives - demonstrate a thorough-going understanding of the theoretical issues that underpin the disciplines of anthropology and psychosocial studies
+- understand the lives of peoples in contexts very different to those with whom you have previously been familiar. - know the main arguments surrounding the origins of both modern humans and the institutions that characterise their lives. - demonstrate a thorough-going understanding of the theoretical issues that underpin the disciplines of anthropology and sociology.